SimonZhou96/DBplus/README.md

  - Modify the "CODEROOT" variable in makefile.inc to point to the root of your code base if you can't compile the code.

-- Implement the extension of Relation Manager (RM) to coordinate data files and the associated indices of the data files.

 - Also, implement Query Engine (QE)